 Molino Dallagiovanna flours may be familiar to some pizza fans.
 Because these flours stand for a long tradition and the highest quality.
-I have been a big fan of Molino Dallagiovanna flours for a long time.
-It all started when I visited Pizzeria Bella Italia in Rosenheim in 2018, where I had eaten one of the best Neapolitan pizzas of my life (the detailed review of Bella Italia can be found here).
-The owner, Mirko Sebalj, had then also kindly given me a tour of his kitchen and told me that he swears by Molino Dallagiovanna’s La Napoletana flour.
-Since then I have always associated Molino Dallagiovanna with high quality pizzas.
-I also tried to get my hands on Molino Dallagiovanna flours since then, which was still very difficult back in 2018/2019 because there were hardly any retailers selling it in Germany.
-In regions like the UK, however, Dallagiovanna flours were more common and since I still had relatives in London at the time, I was able to pick up a few 1 kg packets of La Napoletana from time to time.
-The results I could achieve with them had always delighted me (and my guests).
+We have been a big fan of Molino Dallagiovanna flours for a long time.
+We first had Neapolitan pizzas made with Molino Dallagiovanna’s La Napoletana flour in 2018 and have associated Molino Dallagiovanna with high quality pizzas ever since.
+We have also tried to get our hands on Molino Dallagiovanna flours since then, which was still very difficult back in 2018/2019 because there were hardly any traders selling it in Germany.

 Fortunately, Molino Dallagiovanna flours are now easier to get in Germany and Molino Dallagiovanna now has no less than 150 specially developed flours to deliver the best products!